Provide your insight on TxA's future: SHARE YOUR VOICE

 Creative Process:

-Adapt, create, and build upon its current strengths.
+Adapt, create, and build upon the Community’s existing strengths.

-To be considered for a 2025 Texas Society of Architects Student Design Challenge finalist, projects must be submitted in accordance with the following requirements:
+To be considered for selection as a TxA 2026 Student Design Challenge finalist, projects must be submitted in accordance with the following requirements:

-Projects can be submitted by either an individual student or a group of students (no more than four) currently in either middle school or high school in the state of Texas.
+Projects can be submitted by either an individual student or a group of students (maximum four) currently in either middle school or high school in the state of Texas.

 If a group of students that contains multiple grades submits, they must submit into the category of their oldest (by grade) student.